 While the RapidPure Bottle adapter reviewed here is convenient to use, I think its sweet spot is for day-hikes, fishing, cycling and recreational activities where water if fairly abundant.
 For longer trips or higher volume use, there are much more reliable, though heavier and more expensive solutions available.
 For example, MSR’s Guardian water purifier is one option I would recommend while a filter such as the Sawyer Squeeze Water Filter in combination with an Ultraviolet Katadyn Purifier to kill viruses would be another (see Ultraviolet Water Purification 101.)

-Disclosure: RapidPure provided the author with a sample product for this review.Editor's note: Help support this site by making your next gear purchase through one of the links above.
-Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored gear reviews, articles, and hiking guides.
+Disclosure: RapidPure provided the author with a sample product for this review.Editor's note: Help support this site by making your next gear purchase through one of the affiliate links above.
+Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.